tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 # Supplementary Metadata
 We include tables to link each PDF file back to the original Common Crawl record in the `CC-MAIN-2021-31` dataset and to offer a richer view of the data via extracted metadata.
+These are placed in the `metadata/` directory.

 ## Crawl Data
-The table `cc-provenance-table.csv.gz` contains all provenance information:
+The table `cc-provenance-20230303.csv.gz` contains all provenance information.
+We have included a 1k row sample of this data in `cc-provenance-20230303.csv.gz`.
+* `url_id` -- primary key for each URL fetched or refetched

-* `file_name` -- name of the PDF file as our project named it inside the zip
+* `file_name` -- name of the PDF file as our project named it inside the zip.
+This value is not unique in this table because a given PDF (as identified by its sha256) may have been fetched from multiple URLs.
 * `url` -- target url extracted from Common Crawl's index files.
 Max length in this set is 6,771 characters.
 * `cc_digest` -- digest calculated by Common Crawl and extracted from the index files
 * `cc_http_mime` -- MIME as extracted from Common Crawl's index files -- this derives from the http header